About me

 What You’ll Find Here

-The site is organised around three ideas: thinking better, working better, and learning better.
+The site is organised around three ideas: thinking better, working better, learning better and organizing better.

-In practice, that means articles like a deep dive into journaling as a thinking tool (not a wellness trend), a pragmatic look at what ten years with GTD actually taught me, a structured exploration of why we procrastinate and what the science says about it, or an honest book summary that tells you whether something is worth your time.
+In practice, that means articles like a deep dive into journaling as a thinking tool (not a wellness trend), a pragmatic look at what ten years with GTD actually taught me, a structured exploration of why we procrastinate and what the science says about it, or practical guide to stop overthinking when you have all the information but still cannot decide.

 If something sounds useful, take it.
 If it doesn't, ignore it.
-That's the whole idea.
+That is the whole idea.

 Let’s Connect